 Solar power is the best way to get off-grid power.
 Unfortunately, some solar options are hard on the wallet and require professional installation.
 Outdoor solar lights, however, are relatively cheap and easy to use, no professionals needed.
 Just because they’re called “outdoor” solar lights doesn’t mean they can’t be a great light source indoors; after all, we use them to light our sidewalks and driveways, so why not our homes?

-The downfall to these is they’re cheap, meaning they can be unreliable sometimes, often failing after repeated use.
+The downfall to these options is they’re cheap, meaning they can be unreliable or fail after repeated use.
 On the other hand, cheap isn’t always a bad thing: You can purchase a $3 light, and it might outlast a $30 Bluetooth-capable light.
 If you want an affordable solution to your potential lighting crisis, or just feel like sticking it to the man, outdoor solar lights are a great option.

 This option has been used for millennia; ancient civilizations used them, our great-grandparents used them and now we use them.
 Talk about passing the torch through generations!
 Now, you can go to the store and buy those fancy $50-dollar candles, or you can go for the 50-cent varieties.
 They’ll both work about the same.
 You can even make your own using soy or beeswax; add in essential oils to give them a nice smell.